 How many optical illusions is too many optical illusions?
-We've seen countless examples over the last few months, and it seems the internet still can't get enough of having its collective mind bent, boggled, fried, etc. But here's an illusion that's like, really deep, man.
+We've seen countless examples recently, and it seems the internet still can't get enough of having its collective mind bent, boggled, fried, etc. But here's an illusion that's like, really deep, man.

 Showcasing a phenomenon known as chromostereopsis (catchy name, right), a new illusion is doing the rounds online.
 For some, the image of the eye doesn't look special, but for others (me included, by the way), it features a surprising amount of depth.
 Looking for more examples?
 Check out the best optical illusions around.